BeaconCMS/beacon/guides/recipes/create-a-blog.md

 ## Custom Fields

 Every Beacon page has some essential fields like title, path, description, and others.
-But since Beacon can be used to build any kind of site, from small to big, we can't include all possible fields to accomodate all kinds of page that might exist.
-The solution to this problem is allowing users to create their own custom field, which are displayed in the Beacon LiveAdmin editor, stored in the page record in the database, and can be used in queries and templates.
+But since Beacon can be used to build any kind of site, from small to big, we can't include all possible fields to accommodate all kinds of pages that might exist.
+The solution to this problem is allowing users to create their own custom fields, which are displayed in the Beacon LiveAdmin editor, stored in the page record in the database, and can be used in queries and templates.

 For our blog we'll create 2 custom fields: type and tags.
 Type to allow us to distinguish between a regular page and a blog post, and tags to allow us to categorize our posts.

-Those custom fields are modules that implements the `Beacon.Content.PageField` behaviour.
+Those custom fields are modules that implement the `Beacon.Content.PageField` behaviour.
 Let's create them.

 ### Custom field `type`